seanpm2001/steampipe/README.md

 ## Steampipe distributions

-Plugins are available in these ways.
+Plugins are available in these distributions.

 **Steampipe CLI**.
 Run [queries](https://steampipe.io/docs/query/overview) that translate APIs to tables in the Postgres instance that's bundled with Steampipe.